The Psychology of Endurance: It’s a Marathon, Not a Sprint

 Agnieszka also tells us how she personally managed to stay mentally tough both before and after the race:

 Lastly, I smiled.
 A lot.
-Especially during the race, when I felt physical pain or mental fatigue.
+Especially during the race, at times when I felt physical pain or mental fatigue.
 As research shows, even a fake smile changes our mood and physiology, and so it is very hard to feel upset, tired, or defeated with a smile (even a forced one!) on our faces.
 Even if it looks or feels funny, you should definitely smile as much as you can!”

 Endurance during marathon training is more than physical.
 It’s important to ensure that you are mentally and psychologically tough to prepare for and take on the 26 miles.